 If you are earning RM8,000 by the time you retire, your retirement fund or income should allow you about RM5,600 a month.

 To achieve that, you will need to save one-third (33%) of your income, from as early as 25 years old.

-With the Employees Provident Fund (EPF) savings, we will need to save an additional 10% of our income in an investment instrument that will be able to give us higher return and at the same time protect our fund from the rising inflation.
+With the Employees Provident Fund (EPF) savings, we will need to save an additional 10% of our income in an investment instrument that will be able to give us higher return.
+At the same time, it will protect our fund from the rising inflation.